Lora Tchekoratova’s professional journey has been multifaceted.

 Tchekoratova is a champion of composer Dobrinka Tabakova.
 Recently she presented several concerts and talks, featuring the Bulgarian composer’s solo piano and chamber music in the United States.
 Future collaborations are planned in New York as well as in Bulgaria.
 In addition, Lora frequently collaborates with other contemporary artists, writers and intellectuals in the creation and presentation of multidisciplinary events and establishements of grants for emerging artists.
 Such was her colaboration in November of 2017 with the EuropeNow Journal, the Elizabeth Kostova Foundation and the American Foundation for Bulgaria, presenting contemporary Bulgarian creative minds, including world renowned writers Georgi Gospodinov and Elizabeth Kostova and celebrated artists Houben RT, Ani Collier and Rafaelo Kazakov.

 In the summer of 2017, Ms. Tchekoratova established her own nonprofit organization in Bulgaria, the Unbeaten Path Foundation with the goal of bringing new opportunities for chamber music collaborations between Bulgarian and American artists.
 Her first independent project in Bulgaria is a chamber music festival in the picturesque Rodope mountains village of Kovachevitsa.
-The first edition of the festival will take place in early August of 2018.
+The first edition of the festival will took place in early August of 2018 with two more editions being planned for the first weekends of August in 2019 and 2020.

 In addition to performing, Lora spends significant time devoted to teaching, mentoring and promoting extraordinarily gifted classical musicians from around the world.
 In June of 2017, she became the Artistic Director of the renowned nonprofit organization Salon de Virtuosi, founded by the late concert pianist Charlotte White.
 The Salon’s mission is to seeks out the most gifted young artists and to support and promote their careers by presenting them in unique venues throughout New York City in the tradition of the 19th Century Salon as well as awarding them scholarships and career grants.
-As piano pedagogue Ms. Tchekoratova is a sought after faculty member of Mannes Prep, the 92nd Street Y School of Music, the Lucy Moses School of Music, and the Kneisel Hall Adult Chamber Music Institutein Blue Hill, Maine.
+As piano pedagogue Ms. Tchekoratova is a sought after faculty member of Mannes Prep, where she will serve as Chair of the Piano Department.

 Lora Tchekoratova began her piano studies at age four and gave her first recital five years later at the State Music School in Sofia, Bulgaria.
 At age eighteen, she continued her studies at The Juilliard School in New York City, where she received her Bachelor's, Master's, and Doctor of Musical Arts degrees as a student of Seymour Lipkin.
 Other teachers include Lydia Kuteva, Vessela Marinova, Prof. Jenny Zaharieva, and Oxana Yablonskaya.
 She has made numerous recordings for Radio and Television in Bulgaria, Sweden, Finland, and the US.
 Her CD recordings for Gega New and Albany Records have received worldwide critical acclaim.